florianmainguy/florianmainguy.github.io/_posts/2015-08-28-sum-of-prime-numbers-program-optimization.markdown

 A number is a prime number if and only if it is divisible by 1 and itself.

-As I am currently learning ruby and I enjoy it, I choose this language.
+As I am currently learning ruby and I enjoy it, I choose this language.\n

 ##First Solution - Brut Force